A Hanok Quarter Address

 Partnership Desk

-Partnership formats are reviewed for editorial fit before any placement is proposed.
+Formats are reviewed for editorial fit before any placement is proposed.
 We begin with a brief conversation about the brand, the property, and the most appropriate context inside The Carnegie Journal.

 Partnership Desk